John Tower: Post-Senate career

+Rejected by the Senate for Secretary of Defense, 1989

 In 1989, Tower was President George H. W. Bush's choice to become Secretary of Defense.
 In a stunning move, particularly since Tower was himself a former Senate colleague, the Senate rejected his nomination.
 The largest factors were concern about possible conflicts of interest and Tower's personal life, in particular allegations of alcohol abuse and womanizing.
 The Senate vote was 47–53, and it marked the first time that the Senate had rejected a Cabinet nominee of a newly elected president.

-As The New York Times reported in his obituary, "Mr. Tower's repudiation by his former colleagues, who rejected him as President Bush's nominee for Secretary of Defense after public allegations of womanizing and heavy drinking, left a bitterness that could not be assuaged.
+As The New York Times reported in his obituary, "Mr. Tower's repudiation by his former colleagues, who rejected him as Bush's nominee for Secretary of Defense after public allegations of womanizing and heavy drinking, left a bitterness that could not be assuaged.
 In the normally clubby Senate, Mr. Tower was regarded by some colleagues as a gut fighter who did not suffer fools gladly, and some lawmakers indicated that they were only too pleased to rebuke him."

 In response to the alcohol allegations, Tower told The New York Times in 1990: "Have I ever drunk to excess?
 Yes.
 Am I alcohol-dependent?
 No. Have I always been a good boy?
 Of course not.
 But I've never done anything disqualifying.
 That's the point."
-The FBI background check indicated that Tower was not an alcoholic but had abused alcohol, albeit with much diminished alcohol consumption beginning in 1983, though continuing to sporadically use alcohol.
+The FBI background check indicated that Tower was not an alcoholic but had abused alcohol, albeit with much diminished, sporadic consumption beginning in 1983.

 After Tower's defeat, he was named chairman of the President's Foreign Intelligence Advisory Board.
-Dick Cheney, then a Representative from Wyoming and the House Minority Whip, was later confirmed as Secretary of Defense.
+Future Vice President Dick Cheney, then a Representative from Wyoming and the House Minority Whip, was later confirmed as Secretary of Defense.

 Personal life

 While a professor at Midwestern State University, Tower met Joza Lou Bullington, whom he married in 1952.
 A native of San Diego, California, Lou was reared in Wichita Falls and was the organist at the Towers' church.
-She was five years his senior.

 John and Lou Tower had three children during their years in Wichita Falls born in three consecutive years: Penny (1954), Marian (1955–1991), and Jeanne (1956).
 The couple divorced in 1976.
-Following his divorce from Lou, who remained single for the rest of her life, Tower married Lilla Burt Cummings in 1977.
+Following his divorce from Lou, Tower married Lilla Burt Cummings in 1977.
 The couple separated in 1985 and divorced on July 2, 1986.